Virtual Local Area Networks, or VLANs, are a very simple concept that has been very poorly defined by the industry.

-But in both cases, the traffic is leaving one switch as a series of 1s and 0s, and arriving on the other switch as a series of 1s and 0s.
-Which begs the question, how will the receiving switch determine which 1s and 0s belong to
+But in both cases, traffic is leaving one switch as a series of frames, and arriving on the other switch as a series of frames.
+Which begs the question, how will the receiving switch determine which frames belong to

-To account for this, whenever a Switch is forwarding traffic out a Trunk port, it adds to that traffic a tag to indicate to the other end what VLAN that traffic belongs to.
+To account for this, whenever a Switch is sending frames out a Trunk port, it adds to each frame a tag to indicate to the other end what VLAN that frame belongs to.
 This allows the receiving switch to read the VLAN tag in order to determine what VLAN the incoming traffic should be associated to.

 An Access port, by comparison, can only ever carry or receive traffic for a single VLAN.
 Therefore, there is no need to add a VLAN Tag to traffic leaving an Access port.

 Since VLANs are a Layer 2 technology, the VLAN Tag is inserted within the Layer 2 header.
 The standard Layer 2 header in modern networks is the Ethernet header, which has three fields: Destination MAC Address, Source MAC Address, and Type.

 When an Ethernet frame is exiting a Trunk port, the switch will insert a VLAN Tag between the Source MAC address and the Type fields.